eq

 ecomqwik builds ecommerce-first sites for people who actually want them to work.
-From simple “get me online” builds, to real stores with real catalogs, to content that helps customers (and Google) understand what you do.
+From simple "get me online" builds, to real stores with real catalogs, to content that helps customers — and Google — understand what you do.

+We start from a blank page.
+No off-the-shelf templates, no theme lock-in.
 Store builders are easy.
-Standing out is the hard part — that’s the part we help with.
+Standing out is the hard part — that's the part we help with.

-Recent builds & active ecosystems
+Builds & active ecosystems

-Presence, Commerce, and Content aren’t a ladder.
-We start with a conversation to decide if you need a website right now, and if so, what kind of system you actually need — then we build from a blank page.
+A few live examples — simple service sites, product-heavy storefronts, and content libraries.
+Presence, Commerce, and Content aren't a ladder.
+We start with a conversation to decide what you actually need, then build from a blank page.

-PRESENCE — Show up
+Presence — Show up

-Presence — look legit, fast
+Look legit, fast

 For the maker, service business, or "we're just getting rolling" brand.
 A site that loads fast, reads clean on mobile, and makes it obvious what you do — and how to contact or buy.